kantega/htmx-workshop/README.md

 ## Run the application

-Spring MVC: In a terminal, go to the folder `java` and run `mvn spring-boot:run` or use the run-button in your editor.
+Spring MVC: In a terminal, go to the folder `java` and run `mvn spring-boot:run`.
 Then open a
 browser and go to http://localhost:8080